bojanraic/local-k8s-env/README.md

 > Follow the instructions [here](https://mise.jdx.dev/getting-started/installation/) to activate mise for your shell.

-4. Re-open your terminal and verify the mise environment:
+4. Re-open your terminal, navigate to the project root directory and verify the mise environment:
 ```bash
 mise trust
 mise doctor